 - Encourage you to order and pay for UK cash via the phone or internet.

-- Charge up-front fees for repayment holidays
+- Charge up-front fees for repayment deferrals

 - Make home visits to collect mortgage arrears on your doorstep

 - Demand an immediate payment of mortgage arrears over the phone

 - Demand payment of mortgage arrears via email providing you with a link through which to make payments.